wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-manage-ambari.md

 Selecting any of these links will open a new tab in your browser, which will display the selected page.

 > [AZURE.NOTE] Selecting a **Quick Links** link for any service will result in a "server not found" error unless you are using a Secure Sockets Layer (SSL) tunnel to proxy web traffic to the cluster.
-This is because Ambari uses the internal domain name for these links.
+This is because the web applications used to display this information are not exposed on the internet.
 >
-> For information on using an SSL tunnel with HDInsight, see one of the following:
+> For information on using an SSL tunnel with HDInsight, see [Use SSH Tunneling to access Ambari web UI, ResourceManager, JobHistory, NameNode, Oozie, and other web UI's](/documentation/articles/hdinsight-linux-ambari-ssh-tunnel)
->
-> * <a href="/documentation/articles/hdinsight-hadoop-linux-use-ssh-unix/#tunnel" target="_blank">Use SSH with Linux-based Hadoop on HDInsight from Linux, Unix, or OS X</a> - Steps on creating an SSH tunnel by using the `ssh` command.
->
->* <a href="/documentation/articles/hdinsight-hadoop-linux-use-ssh-windows/#tunnel" target="_blank">Use SSH with Linux-based Hadoop on HDInsight from Windows</a> - Steps on using PuTTY to create an SSH tunnel.

 ##Management